-Another often suggested tune-up item is the fuel injector service
+Another often suggested tune-up item is the fuel induction service

-(or flush).
-To perform this service, a mechanic connects a special setup to the engine fuel rail and runs the engine on an injector cleaning solution instead of gasoline.
-This cleans the fuel injectors, valves and pistons.
-In some cases, a fuel injector service can even help restore engine compression.
-This service is more beneficial for high-mileage engines; if your car is good on gas and runs fine, you won't see much improvement.
-The price can vary from $90 to $160.
+.
+To perform this service, a mechanic sprays a special cleaning solution or foam into the intake manifold.
+The main goal is to clean the carbon deposits on the intake valves and the pistons, which might cause problems in high-mileage engines with direct fuel injection.
+Manufacturers don't include this type of service in the recommended maintenance.
+This service is more beneficial for problems in high-mileage engines; if your car is good on gas and runs fine, you won't see much improvement.
+The price can vary from $90 to $180.

-If your battery is getting weaker and it's been a while since you replaced it last time, your mechanic might recommend to have it tested too.
+is getting weaker and it's been a while since you replaced it last time, your mechanic may recommend having it tested.
 Typically a mechanic will run the test of your battery and charging system and if the battery's capacity is low, he or she might recommend replacing it.
-Read more: When a battery should be replaced?
+Read more: When should a battery be replaced?

 If your car suffers from poor gas mileage, your mechanic may suggest replacing a front oxygen sensor (or both in a V6 or V8).
 An oxygen sensor is one of the main components responsible for the amount of fuel used by the engine.
 Of course, if your car runs fine and your "Check Engine" light is not on, you don't really need it.
 Typically an oxygen sensor is not required to be replaced as part of a scheduled maintenance.

-that is also often replaced with a major tune-up.
-Not all cars have a timing belt, many newer cars use a maintenance-free timing chain instead.
+, it is also often replaced during a major tune-up.
+Not all cars have a timing belt; many newer cars use a maintenance-free timing chain instead.
 If your car has a timing belt, it will be mentioned in the maintenance schedule.
 Read more: When does the timing belt need to be replaced?

 If your drive belt

 (serpentine belt) hasn't been changed in a while, it could also be recommended to be replaced during a tune-up.
-A drive belt runs engine accessories and is usually replaced every 40,000-60,000 miles; read more: When a drive belt should be replaced in your car
+A drive belt runs engine accessories and is usually replaced every 40,000-70,000 miles; read more: When should a drive belt be replaced in your car?